opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 - **Hide attribute form upon**: You can hide the attribute form by changing from the "Show form on Add Feature" to the setting "Suppress attribute form".
     When adding a new feature in QField, no attribute form needs to be populated.
     **Note**: In such a case, you have to configure the attribute form in such a way that all constraints/rules are met even if you do not add any attributes.

 - **Editable**: You can decide whether a field is editable or not by activating it in the widget display of the corresponding field.

 - **Remember last values**: If you don't want to add the same value again and again you can enable this option under the widget display in QGIS.
     QField, however, offers a more fine-grained control over the last used values.
     If you enable this option in QGIS, the rule will always apply.
     With QField you can change and disable this option at any point during data collection.

+- **Default values**: You can make use of powerful QGIS expressions to pre-fill individual attributes.
+QField-specific [GNSS positioning](../../reference/expression_variables.md#positioning-and-gnss-variables) and [QFieldCloud]((../../reference/expression_variables.md#qfieldcloud)) specific variables are available to you.

 !![General Attribute Form](../../assets/images/drag-and-drop-designer-attribute-forms.png,800px)